Remember what I told you: ‘A servant is not greater than his master.’ If they persecuted me, they will persecute you also. – John 15:30

 Another web page on Christian martyrdom?
 Yes and no.

 The Today’s Martyrs web site does not aspire to duplicate the fine work done by others, as documented on the Links page.
 The focus of this site is on the individual Christian, for the simple reason that each individual, Christian or not, truly matters to God.
 Stories of persecution with no names are generally not reported here, which means that only about 1 to 2 percent of real cases are listed – a very sobering number.
 This site has several aims:

 1. Blog postings which give timely and comprehensive dissemination of current events involving identified Christians in an abbreviated form

 DISCLAIMER: This site is not for the faint-hearted.
 Every effort has been and will be made to balance the need for reporting accuracy with the desire to avoid distressing readers, but accuracy must come first.
-Some links to the original news sources will contain graphic imagery of a disturbing nature.
+Some links to the original news sources will contain written descriptions and graphic imagery of a disturbing nature.
 The blog page has a few such images which have been reduced in size.